The Yellow Fever Vaccine

-What are the symptoms of Yellow Fever?
+What are the symptoms of yellow fever?

-This is also referred to as the “period of infection”.
+This is also referred to as the “period of infection.”
 These symptoms usually improve after a few to several days.

 A “period of remission” follows, where most symptoms resolve.
 This can last up to 48 hours.
 Most people then recover completely.

 15% of people finish the “period of remission” and then enter the severe yellow fever stage.

 Severe and life-threatening signs and symptoms at this stage include: